forsyde/f2cc/source/ticpp/readme.txt

 <h2> What it does. </h2>

-In brief, TinyXML parses an XML document, and builds from that a Document Object ProcessNetwork (DOM) that can be read, modified, and saved.
+In brief, TinyXML parses an XML document, and builds from that a Document Object Model (DOM) that can be read, modified, and saved.

 XML stands for "eXtensible Markup Language."
 It allows you to create your own document markups.
 Where HTML does a very good job of marking